March 15, 2020

 April 18, 2020

 I made my sister a wedding cake.
-I have never made a cake before, so a wedding cake obviously seemed like a great place to start.
+I have never made a cake before, so a wedding cake obviously seemed like a great place to start (yes, that was sarcasm).
 I tried to keep it simple to reduce the chance of messing up.
 I am doing a single tier, three layer cake.
 The cake itself is a standard white cake with a dash of sour cream to keep it moist and on the savory side.
 The filling is a homemade raspberry preserve mixed with lemon curd (Elisabeth and Ryan both said they would like a fruity filling).
 The exterior of the cake is basic vanilla buttercream, and I decorated with edible pearls and white hydrangeas.
 I sampled some of the shaved off cake top with the filling, and it’s pretty dang good if I do say so myself.
 And for having 0 cake decorating skills, it looks pretty decent too.

 April 19, 2020